Jadhav0702Gauri/Airlines-Delay-and-Cancellation-Exploration/README.md

 - Weather delays are highest in December, January, and February, correlating with winter storms.
 - Southwest has the least delayed, diverted, and cancelled flights, while Allegiant Air has the most cancelled flights.

+# Key Insights for Presentation

+In the presentation, I'm showing the analysis of cancelled and delayed flights.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Files
 1. [Airline_Exploration.ipynb]: Data exploration with data visualization